-If you work from home or are starting a virtual business, office space may not be at the top of your list.
-As a new mom, I take advantage of not having to get dressed in full business attire every morning.
+If you work from home or are starting a virtual business, office space may not be at the top of your list or in your budget.
+As a work from home mom, I take advantage of not having to get dressed in full business attire every morning.

 I also try to avoid scheduling face-to-face meetings when possible.
 It’s part of the convenience of running a remote digital business.

 But most of us will need office space every now and then.
-There could be numerous reasons why it’s convenient to occasionally work outside of your bubble.
+There could be numerous reasons why it’s better to occasionally work outside of your bubble.

 Some will outgrow your home office or working space, especially if you have to maintain hard documents.
 Others may need to see clients who prefer a traditional business experience.
 In that case you need a safe, neutral place to meet up.

 Office space for a day may also be a much-needed escape from spouses or children.
 Your productivity may depend on it.

 Solopreneurs and startups benefit from not adding rent to your overhead, especially in the beginning.

 So you need to choose an affordable meeting spot with no obligations.